sallkhad/SeeSD/Makerspace/ListofMakerspaceProjects.md

 ### 1.3D printing

 Assemble our first 3D printer.

-Just a fun project to get the team going and start working together.
+This is a little beginner projet to get the team together and start working on one collaborative project.

 For me information see First 3D printer project (Coming soon).